wrightben/codeeval/String Permutations (JavaScript).md

 Generate the sorted list of permutations of a numerical sequence by counting up from the min to the max and selecting the interim values having the same digits.

-Example: The sequence 1-2-3 has the ordered permutations: 123, 132, 213, 231, 312, 321.
-Counting from 123 to 321 will produce this list after removing the values containing other digits.

 Generating the sorted list of permutations for a numerical sequence has to be done just once.
 See ./code/permutations for faster algorithms.

+##### Example
+The sequence 1-2-3 has the ordered permutations: 123, 132, 213, 231, 312, 321.
+Counting from 123 to 321 will produce this list after removing the values containing other digits.

 #### Notes
 * The idea that permutations exist "in order" as values in a sequence is not naive.
 In fact, it's fundamental.